-Is the applicant for the proposed school a charter management organization (CMO) or a Nevada
+Is the applicant for the proposed school a charter r nanagement organization (CMO) or a Nevada

-non-profit corporation formed for the purpose of applying for a charter in conjunction with a
+non-profit corporation formed for the purpose of a applying for a charter in conjunction with a

 CMO? □Yes X No

 If yes, identify the

 CMO and any

 affiliated NV non-

 profit:

--

-In accordance with NAC 388A.160(8), if this app olication was prepared by a person who is not
+lication was prepared by a person who is not

-a member of the committee to form the charter school, or by another entity, including,
+a member of the comm nittee to form the charter : school, or by another entity, including,

-without limitation, an educational management t organization, or if such a person or entity
+organization, or if such a person or entity

-assisted the committee in preparing the applica ntion, the applicant must disclose information
+tion, the applicant must disclose information

-about that person and/or entity.
+about that person and

-Was the application prepared by a person who is not a member of the committee to form the
+ot a member of the committee to form the

-charter school, or by another entity including, wit
+nout limitation, an educational management

-organization, AND/OR did a person who is not a n nember of the committee to form the charter
+, ember of the committee to form the charter

-school, or another entity including, without limita tion, an educational management organization
+school, or another enti ty including, without limitat ion, an educational management organization

-assist the committee in preparing the application? ? □Yes X No
+assist the committee in preparing the application? □Yes X No

 If yes, what is the

 name of the

 person(s) and/or

 entity(s)?

 Please list any

 affiliations this

 person(s) and/or

 entity(s) has to

 existing schools and

 the dates of such

 affiliation.

 Please provide a

 resume for the

 person(s) and or

 entity(s)?

+A 1' .
+C .
+C C

-Applicant Certification:
+Applicant Certification 1:

-Sandra Kinne, Lead Founder & Proposed (D 14 July 2020
+Sandra Kinne, Lead Founder & Proposed D 14 July 2020

 Signature Date

 Sandra Kinne

 Printed Name